mihanovak1024/mihanovak1024.github.io/_portfolio/real_estate_scraper.md

     text: "Android native app - Kotlin, AndroidX, MVVM, OKHttp, Dagger2, ViewBinding, ConstraintLayout"
 ---

-I was searching for an apartment and I didn't really want to check for new real estates every day since I'm kinda lazy and inconsistent, when it comes to this stuff.
+I was searching for an apartment, and I didn't really want to check for new real estates every day since I'm kinda lazy and inconsistent, when it comes to this stuff.

 I came up with a quite simple solution;